purduesigbots/VOSS/README.md

         1. Start with the constants all being 0
         2. Increase the proportional constant until oscillations start (the amount you need to increase by and total amount will vary with each robot)
         3. Slowly increase the derivative constant until the robot is no longer overshooting its target and oscilations have stopped
-        4. If the robot is lowly compounding error over time, slowly increase the integral constant to reduce that error
+        4. If the robot is compounding error over time, slowly increase the integral constant to reduce that error
     * Tune the angular constants using steps 1-4 of tuning the linear constants
 * For more information on PID and Odometry check out the SIGBots Wiki at https://wiki.purduesigbots.com/
 * Another great intro to PID article can be found at http://georgegillard.com/documents/2-introduction-to-pid-controllers